Welcome to today's edition of the Rush 24-7 podcast.

 Good preschools are needed.

-Uh schools need to be in tune, and employers need to give parents time off to go to teacher conferences.
+And employers need to give parents time off to go to teacher conferences.

-The bottom line here is that in Hillary's world to be a mother is to now be a victim.
+The bottom line here is that in Hillary's world, to be a mother is to now be a victim.

 This is not by accident.

-Uh and you know, it you know how easy it is to make people think they're victims.
+And you know how easy it is to make people think they're victims.

 Oprah has made a billion dollars doing it to make people think they're victims.